Podcast: Play in new window | Download | Embed

 Cost: 10-15 minutes per book

-Did you know that MyBookTable integrates with GoodReads?
-MyBookTable has buttons so that users can add your book directly to their GoodReads shelf right from your website.
-You can also show GoodReads Reviews inside MyBookTable.
-This allows you to have reviews on your website while also boosting the number of reviews you have on GoodReads.
-Win win.
+Users can add your book directly to their Goodreads shelf right from your website.
+You can also show Goodreads reviews inside MyBookTable.
+The plugin allows you to have reviews on your website and increases yournumber of reviews on Goodreads.

 Doing it Right: Jill Williamson